-What do you do when it rains?
+What Do you do when it rains?

-Why Jungle/ Drum and Bass?
+Why Jungle & Drum and Bass?

-How do I join?
+How Do I Join/book?

 What should I wear?

-The important thing is to be comfortable and able to move.
-Trainers/running shoes and dress for the season (weather not fashion).
-Layers work well.
-Make sure that you have plenty of clothing in colder months (that you can peel off as you warm up).
-Be prepared to get a bit muddy and not to care.
-It helps to have a rucksack to run with your belongings.
-It helps if it can fasten across the front, but it’s not essential.
-Remember we aren't anywhere near a locker or gym.
-If you are going on somewhere, carrying a change of clothes, in a plastic bag, inside of your rucksack, is easy.
-And most of the year bring gloves...we do tree stands, planks etc... your gonna get a bit muddy. thats part of the fun.
+The important thing is to be able to move.
+Trainers/running shoes & dress for the season (weather not fashion).
+Make sure that you have plenty of light layers in colder months (that you can peel off as you warm up).
+Be prepared to get a bit muddy, its part of the fun.
+It helps to have a front fastening rucksack or running pack/vest/belt/good pockets to run with your valuables/water/layers.If you are going on somewhere, carrying a change of clothes, in a plastic bag, inside of your rucksack, is easy enough, but just be prepared to carry/run/walk with what you need, there are no lockers.

 However any injuries and medical conditions must be highlighted at registration, so that we can offer you the best possible experience.
-Please advise the instructor of notable changes to your health, or if you have been advised by a medical professional to refrain from particular types of exercise.
+Please also advise the instructor of notable changes to your health, or if you have been advised by a medical professional to refrain from particular types of exercise.

 Running, like stepping, refers to Drum and Bass/Jungle dance; and dance culture.
-Some of our high impact aerobic/training sections are akin to running on the spot and can be higher impact than running anyway.
-The jungle runner is also a type of lizard.
+Some of our high impact aerobic/training sections are akin to running on the spot.
+The Jungle Runner is also a type of lizard.
 Part of the ethos is that we recognise ourselves as animals (and guests) in our native habitats, that we immerse ourselves in nature and consider ourselves to be a part of it, rather than considering ourselves to be something separate or aloof.

 However these things are treated almost as a by-product.
-This class isn't just about the body beautiful.
-It’s incredibly fun.
+This class isn't just about obsessing about the body beautiful, or punishing ourselves.
+It’s incredibly fun; and about the feeling that it gives us inside.
 Over time, you will learn things about the woods and about yourself.
-The body beautiful is just a bonus and a reflection of internal shifts.
-Also you will be encouraged to listen to your body, to work at an appropriate pace, and to never work through pain.
-The saying ‘no pain no gain’ is banned from our class.
+The body beautiful is just a bonus.
+You will be encouraged to listen to your body, to work at an appropriate pace, and to never work through pain.
+If you enjoy exercise, you're more likely make it a habit.

-Im really unfit, is this class for me?
+I'm really unfit, is this class for me?

 Where do we meet for class?